 St. Therese Catholic Church is currently staffed by five Discalced Carmelite Friars.
 The first two are the Pastor, Fr.
 Philip Sullivan, OCD, and the Associate Pastor, Fr.
 Bernard Perkins, OCD.
 Third is Fr.
 Albert Bunsic, OCD, who is in residence at the Carmelite Monastery.
 Fourth and fifth are Deacon Bro.
 Matthias Lambrecht, OCD, and Bro.
-Jason Parrott, OCD.
+Jason Parrott, OCD, who are both working at the school.
+Bro.
+Matthias is scheduled to be ordained at Mount Angel, Oregon, in September.
 You may find the contact information for each of them by going to the CONTACT page of this website.

 BIOS OF THE FRIARS